vrcAlbert/documentation-api/source/php/configuration/application/common.rst

 I18n
 ****

-This key contains all common translations.
+This key contains all the common translations.

 .. code-block:: php